Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Results of Regression and Matching Analyses

 Finally, we see generally larger estimated school effects on crime within the in-session time period compared to the out-of-session time period.
 In particular, being near to any public school is associated with an increase of $\approx$ 18\% in total crime during the in-session time period compared to $\approx$ 12\% in the out-of-session time period, and is associated with an increase of $\approx$ 20\% in violent crime during the in-session time period compared to $\approx$ 12\% in the out-of-session time period.

 In estimating each of the school effects mentioned above, we are attempting to control for the surrounding neighborhood context by including the demographic, economic, land use, disorder and business measures outlined in Section~\ref{data} in our linear regression models.
-However, there are possibly neighborhood aspects that may affect the relationship between school proximity and crime which are not captured by the variables we have included in our analyses, such as neighborhood watch groups, local community organizations, etc. In the next section, we extend our regression approach to allow for neighborhood-specific random school effects in order to account for additional neighborhood level variability in the relationship between crime and proximity to public schools.
+However, there are possibly neighborhood aspects that may affect the relationship between school proximity and crime which are not captured by the variables we have included in our analyses, such as neighborhood watch groups, local community organizations, etc. In our supplementary materials, we extend our regression model to allow for neighborhood-specific random school effects in order to explore additional neighborhood level variability in the relationship between crime and proximity to public schools.